Earlier this week, we published an article about Shopping in Bicheno which included this snippet about Coastal Style…

 I’m looking forward to my next visit in February.
 Watch out Coastal Style… the Holdsworth family is on its way!

-Kylie Bates Says Thanks, Think Tasmania Style!
+Thanks: Think Tasmania Style!

 Now here comes the best part of this whole scenario.
 Kylie is so pleased with the attention, she’s going to celebrate by offering a $100 gift voucher to one lucky Think Tasmania reader.
 How awesome is that?
-And if you don’t live near the east coast of Tasmania, don’t despair.
+And if you don’t live near east coast Tasmania, don’t despair.
 Coastal Style also offer online sales through their website.
 So everyone can play!

 As we’ve said before, the competition rules on Facebook are all too mind-boggling, so we’re going to keep this in-house.
 We’re also going to keep it REALLY simple.
 If you are subscribed to receive the free newsletter from Think Tasmania, you are eligible to enter.
 Apparently a random draw is still allowed in Tasmania without applying for a permit, so here’s what you need to do…

 Step 1 – be a subscriber to the FREE newsletter from Think Tasmania*